 - Elimination of required parking for Accessory Dwelling Units should be allowed only as a preservation bonus (see below).

 - Affordability Housing Bonus Program: CodeNEXT includes an Affordable Housing Bonus Program (AHBP).
 While we support the desire to provide affordable housing in Austin, we object to the bonus applying in R4 zones.
 As a result of the “spot-zoning” of multi-family parcels in Heritage, the bonus allows a floor to area ratio (FAR) of 0.8 despite being adjacent to R3C zones with FAR that is half as large.
 This can result in incompatible buildings in the house scale zones.
 In addition, we object to the Additional Affordable Housing Incentives in Section 23-3E-5010 that allow for reduced parking requirements and impervious cover up to 65% in R3C zones.
-The Housing Bonus Program affordable housing would be better placed utilized on the activity corridors.
+The Housing Bonus Program would be better utilized on the activity corridors.
 The Heritage Neighborhood recommends that the AHBP should apply in the MS2B zones on Guadalupe, Lamar and 38th Street.

 - Preservation: Preservation incentives added to Draft 2, such as restricting heights of ADUs for new developments, are a positive step and one tool to avoid extensive demolitions in Heritage.
 We recommend that these incentives be expanded and strengthened as follows: